 - Speak with your professor.
 Professors are always willing to help and answer any questions that you may have. - Share with someone in your class.
-If you are considering completing an assignment with the help of other classmates, make sure that your professor does not have any objection. - If you have a concern related to writing papers or academic research, feel free to approach any of the professors teaching Academic Research (ResAc/ResTh) or English Grammar & Writing classes. - Go the library to find helpful material and guidance from staff - Share your concerns with the Registrar or in Spiritual Mentoring class
+If you are considering completing an assignment with the help of other classmates, make sure that your professor does not have any objections. - If you have a concern related to writing papers or academic research, feel free to approach any of the professors teaching Academic Research (ResAc/ResTh) or English Grammar & Writing classes. - Go to the library to find helpful materials and guidance from the staff there. - Share your concerns with the Registrar or in Spiritual Mentoring groups.